9 Effective Workout Hacks To Spend Less Time In The Gym

 How Long Should I Spend in the Gym?

-This is the third installment of the Time Hack Series- where we teach you practical strategies that you can implement into your busy schedule to save time and increase your fitness.
+Welcome to the third installment of the WCT Time Hack Series- where we teach you practical strategies that you can implement into your busy schedule to save time and increase your fitness.

-In Part 2, Healthy Meal Prep Basics: A Step By Step Guide For Busy Individuals, we break down the strategies we use to always have healthy meals on the go.
+- In Part 2, Healthy Meal Prep Basics: A Step By Step Guide For Busy Individuals, we break down the strategies we use to always have healthy meals prepared for ourselves on a weekly basis.
+The beauty is, it doesn't take much time at all.

 This post is going to cover: